 If you go to a clinic abroad, the same rules apply as for a private arrangement.
 If you have more complicated fertility treatment, such as IVF, or an egg donation is involved, the rules are exactly the same.

 For lesbian civil partners and for female same-sex couples this law applies for any cases where the sperm, embryo or eggs were placed into the woman or she was artificially inseminated on or after 6 April 2009.
-For older cases, the old law applies and although the sperm donor would not be the legal father if he signed the forms as a donor (but would if the woman and him went to the clinic as a couple), the mother’s partner would not be the other parent of the child.
+For older children, the old law applies and although the sperm donor would not be the legal father if he signed the forms as a donor (but would if he and the woman went to the clinic as a couple), the mother’s partner would not be the other parent of the child.

 A private clinic will no doubt make a charge, but you should weigh up the costs against potential future legal costs of having to go to court about maintenance or contact, which could cost £15-20,000 or more.
 Another advantage of using donor insemination through a licensed clinic is that it is screened for a variety of things including HIV.
-It may only require the man to donate sperm once or a few times in a row and will save him from having to explain that he has to miss several months of donations pending a health check if he happens to have had unprotected sex recently.
+It will save the donor from having to explain that he has to miss several months of donations pending a health check if he happens to have had unprotected sex recently.

 Contact a number of clinics and find out their attitude.
 If you find friendly clinics, let us know.